-The International Institute for Market and Social Analysis (IMAS) published results of a survey on Friday that show many Austrians see traditions as very important.
+The International Institute for Market and Social Analysis (IMAS) published results of a survey that shows many Austrians see traditions as very important.

 The study concluded that nine out of ten Austrians think that protecting Austrian traditions and keeping them alive is vital.

 Furthermore, more than half believe that it is very important that traditions are taught in kindergartens, schools and to immigrants.